 The Latest from Something Else!

-- The Jackson 5 – The Ultimate Collection (1996): On Second Thought
+- The Bay City Rollers – The Definitive Collection (2000): On Second Thought

 - Hall and Oates’ Big Bam Boom was sparked by moment of experimentation: ‘I was just fooling around with it’